-In Formula 1 and other racing series, blue flags informs backmarkers they need to let faster cars overtake.
-If a driver receives a blue flag, they must let the faster driver past without unnecesary delay or they will be penalized.
+In Formula 1 and other racing series, blue flags inform backmarkers they need to let faster cars overtake.
+If a driver receives a blue flag, they must let the faster driver pass without unnecessary delay, or they will be penalized.

 Today, we'll be taking a look at blue flags in Formula 1 racing.
 We will be going over how exactly the blue flag is used in the context of a race.
-We'll also talk briefly about some of the other flags you might see during a Formula 1 event.
+We'll also briefly discuss some other flags you might see during a Formula 1 event.

 The blue flag is usually given to drivers who are driving particularly slowly or have already been lapped once.
 If the driver doesn't immediately comply after being given the first blue flag, the race officials will give them two more blue flags.
 If they haven't complied by the time the third flag has been waved, the driver will be given a penalty.

-The blue flag is also sometimes shown to drivers who are just about to exit the pit lane, to warn them if there is a faster car approaching the pit exit.
+The blue flag is also sometimes shown to drivers just about to exit the pit lane, to warn them if a faster car is approaching the pit exit.
 When the blue flag is used in this context, however, it's held stationary; in the context of telling a slow driver to move over, however, the flag is always waved.

 These days, however, physical flags aren't used as much; starting in 2008, the FIA has been using electronic flags to convey messages to drivers.
 These electronic flags are essentially just lighted panels that can display the various colors used for Formula 1 flags.

 The advantage of electronic flags is that they work much better in low-light conditions, which is obviously beneficial during night races or races where the weather affects visibility.
 Of course, physical flags are still kept on hand as a redundancy in case the electronic flags happen to fail.